awesomerank/awesomerank.github.io/lists/folkswhocode/awesome-diversity.md

 People who publicly support and empower underrepresented groups in tech.

 - [FolksWhoCode](https://github.com/folkswhocode) - Organization which aims for a more rich and diverse tech community.

+## Books

+Books that offer deep insights on diversity and inclusiveness in technology.

+- [Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech](http://www.sarawb.com/technically-wrong/) - An unflinching look at the values, processes, and assumptions that lead to oversights, biases, and ethical nightmares.

 ## Contributing